 It will be possible for you to enter a wide variety of job roles, for example:

 - Laser practitioner

-- Skincare specialist
+- Cosmeceutical skincare specialist

-- Treatment or training co-ordinator
+- Treatment or training coordinator

 hired@UCB is our student and alumni support service designed to provide a single reference point for information, advice and guidance regarding opportunities to develop and demonstrate employability and enterprise skills.
 Based on the 7th floor of our Summer Row campus, the hired@UCB team comprises specialist and qualified staff with knowledge and experience of:

-- careers advice and guidance
+- Careers advice and guidance

-- placements, work experience and volunteering
+- Placements, work experience and volunteering

-- employer engagement
+- Employer engagement

-- part-time and seasonal work
+- Part-time and seasonal work

-- graduate schemes and alumni support
+- Graduate schemes and alumni support

-- exploring Unitemps - UCB's recruitment agency
+- Unitemps - UCB's recruitment agency

 Find out more about hired@UCB services.